stowball/Layout-Engine/README.md

 A JavaScript object with up to 2 properties is exposed: `layoutEngine.vendor` and `layoutEngine.version` (optional).

-If combined with CssUserAgent (http://cssuseragent.org), Layout Engine will also help identify the default Android Browser, by adding a class of `ua-android-browser` to `<html>`.
+If combined with CssUserAgent (http://cssuseragent.org), Layout Engine will also help identify the default Android Browser (and its WebView variants), by adding a class of `ua-android-browser` to `<html>`.
 Why would you need this?
 Applying a border or background to `<select>`s make them render as text inputs.
 Also, AOSP Browser's radio buttons and checkboxes are very badly positioned compared to other browsers.

 ---